LaSalle-Peru High School

-LaSalle-Peru Township High School, also known as LaSalle-Peru High School, LPHS, or simply LP, is a public four-year high school located at 541 Chartres Street in LaSalle, Illinois, a small city in LaSalle County, Illinois, in the Midwestern United States.
+LaSalle-Peru Township High School, also known as LaSalle-Peru High School, LPHS, or simply L-P, is a public four-year high school located at 541 Chartres Street in LaSalle, Illinois, a city in LaSalle County, Illinois, in the Midwestern United States.
 LPHS serves the communities and surrounding areas of LaSalle, Peru, Oglesby, Tonica, and Dimmick.
 The campus is located 18 miles west of Ottawa, Illinois.
 The high school takes students from the following townships: Dimmick, Waltham, Peru, LaSalle, Utica, Deer Park, Eden, Vermillion, Hope, and Richland.

 History

 LaSalle-Peru Township High School was built in 1897–98, occupying buildings on 5th, 6th and Chartres Streets in LaSalle.
 The Thomas J. McCormack Library was built in 1920.
 LaSalle-Peru-Oglesby Junior College was formed at the school in 1924.
 L-P-O Junior College eventually became Illinois Valley Community College in 1968, and is now located in Oglesby, Illinois.
 The school's clock tower was built in 1927 and is still in use today.
 Matthiessen Memorial Auditorium was opened in 1928.
 Howard Fellows Stadium was opened in 1937.
 Howard Fellows Stadium was massively renovated in the summer of 1995.
 There have been many additions throughout the years at L-P High School, including the West Gymnasium, Area Career Center and Dolan Building.

 In 1952, the LP band director at the time skirted the policies of LaSalle, which, at that point, was a "Sundown town", to have an integrated band.
 He was trying to coordinate the visit of a Big Ten school, and the university had African American members, and the director accommodated them accordingly.
 This event is largely considered to have been the beginning of the end of segregation and racism in the Illinois Valley.